Lupus-Solus/Geo-Location-AR/README.md

 At the moment this project is very very simple.
 It places a game object at geo coordinates that you hard code into it.
 It works, to a certain extent, but it can be a little random with its placing and I’d love it if we could tighten that up.

 I scoured the internet for any kind of tutorial that would help with the placing of a Unity game object in the correct location in the real world and everything seemed to be using mapbox.
-I then bumped into a project on github (which I will link to at the bottom of this post) that seemed to be doing the Geo mapping VooDoo I needed.
+I then bumped into a project on github that seemed to be doing the Geo mapping VooDoo I needed.
 (Thanks Togusa09! https://github.com/Togusa09/LocatedAR )

 Things to note -
 1. It’s not very elegant at this point, there are no SOLID principles or anything fancy.
 This is very rough work in progress.